About arc42

 8.5.
 Deployment

-The application will be deployed using Docker containers.
+The application is deployed using Docker containers.
 Docker is a platform that allows developers to develop, ship, and run applications in containers.
 Containers are lightweight, standalone, and executable packages of software that include everything needed to run an application: code, runtime, system tools, system libraries, and settings.
-This will help to ensure that the application runs consistently in different environments, and that the deployment process is as smooth as possible.
+This ensures that the application runs consistently across different environments and that the deployment process remains smooth.

 9. Architecture Decisions